8th Rifle Division (Soviet Union)

-First Formation 1918–1941
+First formation: 1918–1941

-The division was formed by an order of the Moscow Military District and was based on the 5th Moscow Infantry Division, 1st Infantry Division in Tula, 2nd Infantry Division in Tambov and the 5th Infantry Division in Kaluga.
+The division was formed on 24 September 1918 by order of the Moscow District Military Commissar as the 8th Infantry Division on the basis of the 5th Moscow Infantry Division, the 1st Tula Infantry Division, the 2nd Tambov Infantry Division, and the Kaluga Infantry Division.
+On 11 October, it was renamed the 8th Rifle Division.

-In September 1918 it was named the 8th Infantry Division.
-On 11 October 1918, it was renamed the 8th Rifle Division.
 The division received a number of awards between the 1920s and 1930s.
-On 8 December 1921 it was given the name "Minsk."
+On 8 December 1921 it was given the battle honor "Minsk."
 On 29 February 1928 it was awarded the Honorary Revolutionary Red Banner on the 10th anniversary of the Red Army.

-On 26 July 1926 it was named "Dzerzhinsky," and in 1932 was awarded the Order of the Red Banner of Labour.
-A reference to being 'formed at Semipalatinsk prior to 1936' in Poirer and Connor's Red Army Order of Battle remains unconfirmed by Russian sources.
+On 26 July 1926, it was given the honorary name "Dzerzhinsky," and in 1932 was awarded the Order of the Red Banner of Labour.
+A reference to being "formed at Semipalatinsk prior to 1936" in Poirer and Connor's Red Army Order of Battle remains unconfirmed by Russian sources.
 The formation's full title appears to have become the 8th Minsk Red Banner Order of Red Banner of Labor Dzerzhinsky Rifle Division.

 Brigade Commander Vladimir Kolpakchi took command of the unit in 1933.
 The division took part in the Invasion of Poland as part of the 16th Rifle Corps, 11th Army.
 Brigade Commander Ivan Fursin held command from December 1938 to 4 February 1940.
 On 22 January 1940, it was part of the 13th Rifle Corps of the Northwestern Front during the Winter War, but had been shifted to the 23rd Rifle Corps by 31 January 1940.
 On 5 February 1940 Brigade Commander Fyodor Dmitrievich Rubtsov took command.
 On 8 March 1940 it was part of the Northwestern Front's 15th Rifle Corps.
 On 27 April 1940 Colonel Nikolay Fomin took command from Rubtsov.
 On 22 June 1941, it was part of the 1st Rifle Corps, 10th Army, itself part of the Western Front.

 Major components at the beginning of Operation Barbarossa included the 151st, 229th, and 310th Rifle Regiments, the 62nd Light Artillery Regiment, the 117th Howitzer Artillery Regiment, and the 2nd Reconnaissance Company.
 During the Second World War it was part of the 'Operational Army' from 22 June 1941 to 4 July 1941.